Director of Finance and Advancement Services

 Minimum / Required

-- Serves as the unit liaison to internal and external stakeholder groups providing organizational information on university business-relations issues, opportunities, and activities, and representing the interests of the unit.
-Provides guidance and direction to the Executive Director, Stout University Foundation/Alumni Boards, and donors.
+- Serves as the unit liaison to internal and external stakeholders.
+Provides guidance and direction to the Executive Director, Stout University Foundation and Alumni Boards, and donors.

 - Prepare financial assessments of operations, reports on financial positions based on past and present operations, and budgets and financial forecasts for the Stout University Foundation and Alumni Association.

 - Organize, direct, control, and evaluate a variety of financial activities including the planning and development of the Stout University Foundation and Alumni Association offices accounts, ledgers, accounts payable, and accounts receivable.
-Prepares financial analyses of operations, prepares reports on financial positions based on past and present operations, and directs the preparation of Foundation/Alumni office budgets and financial forecasts.
+Prepares financial analyses of operations, prepares reports on financial positions based on past and present operations, and directs the preparation of Foundation and Alumni office budgets and financial forecasts.

 - Manage budgets, investments, audits, and other combinations of business and financial affairs including risk management, real estate, and financial forecasts.